 Because individuals facing federal charges are often subjected to aggressive prosecution tactics, it is important to consult with a criminal defense lawyer who understands what is at stake with federal charges, understands the inner workings of federal court proceedings, and will vigorously defend you against the charges or seek an adjustment to the offense level under the federal sentencing guidelines.

-The Minneapolis criminal defense lawyers at Keller Law Offices have years of experience handling a wide range of federal criminal cases.
+The Minneapolis criminal defense lawyers at Keller Criminal Defense Attorneys have years of experience handling a wide range of federal criminal cases.
 We defend clients facing federal criminal charges, including:

 - Internet pornography

 - Mortgage fraud

 - Internet fraud

 - Credit card fraud

 We maintain constant communication, via phone and email, and treat all of our clients with the utmost respect and dignity.
 Moreover, we are available to our clients any time, day or night, to handle any pressing legal concerns.

 Contact our office at (952) 913-1421 to schedule a free consultation with one of our Minneapolis criminal defense lawyers.